Towards Ontology-driven development with derived data, process, object, and message models.

 Organizational level

 FIBO is an enterprise ontology.
 Likewise, FIB-DM is an enterprise reference data model for the financial industry.
 Ownership would typically be within the central enterprise architecture group.
-Data Architecture creates scoped variants of FIB-DM departments.
-E.g., Retail Banking, Semantic Compliance®, Brokerage, and Financial Markets.
+Data Architecture creates scoped variants of FIB-DM departments, such as Retail Banking, Semantic Compliance®, Brokerage, and Financial Markets.
 Data Modelers use the model blueprint for project models.
-This process ensures common names, definition and design pattern across the enterprise.
+This process ensures common names, definitions, and design patterns across the enterprise.

 Model transformations for ontology-driven development.

-The transformation and data exchange between OWL and XML works quite well with Topbraid Composer (https://www.topquadrant.com/).
-Process modelers could derive Business Process Modeling Notation (BPMN) actors, events, tasks from ontology classes.
-However, to my knowledge, there is no model transformation available.
+The transformation and data exchange between OWL and XML work quite well with Topbraid Composer (https://www.topquadrant.com/).
+Process modelers could derive Business Process Modeling Notation (BPMN) actors, events, and tasks from ontology classes.
+However, to my knowledge, no model transformation is available.

-We positioned FIBO and FIB-DM as Enterprise level conceptual models for Business Users and Architects.
-Therefore, an ontology derived user-friendly Enterprise Data Model must be practical, complete, well documented and diagrammed and fully map back to its ontology source.
+We positioned FIBO and FIB-DM as enterprise-level conceptual models for Business Users and Architects.
+Therefore, an ontology-derived, user-friendly Enterprise Data Model must be practical, complete, well-documented, diagrammed, and fully map back to its ontology source.
 Above all, these principles drive the configuration for the ontology transformation process.

 Practical

-In a typical data modeling session, Data Architect and Business User jointly scope and refine the relational design.
+The Data Architect and Business User jointly scope and refine the relational design in a typical data modeling session.
 Diagrams are essential to communicate the design to the user.
-From my experience, the biggest hurdle and pushback is when business perceives the model as too abstract and complicated.
+From my experience, the biggest hurdle and pushback is when a business perceives the model as too abstract and complicated.
 While this is already challenging with highly normalized designs, a standard ontology transformation may add many more pseudo-entities for Data Properties and Anonymous Classes.
 In contrast, a practical conceptual model must reduce the complexity of what is useful and needed for the Business.

 Complete & Fully Documented

-The derived data model should have all concepts and properties of the source ontology.
+The derived data model should have all the concepts and properties of the source ontology.

 There is a tradeoff between the principles of completeness and practicality.